Aging and Reliability of Quantum Networks: Conclusion

-{\it Conclusion.---} We have developed analytical methods to treat failure and defects of devices in quantum networks.
-Our approach can be used to study temporal correlations arising from failure-and-repair mechanisms.
-Based on our results it is possible to study the effects of noise arising on the quantum level, resulting in criteria for optimal cut-off time.
+We developed analytical methods to treat failure and defects of classical devices in quantum networks and which can be used to study temporal correlations arising from failure-and-repair mechanisms.
+Based on our results, we showed that these classical effects have an impact on the performed quantum protocol and give rise to new criteria for an optimal cut-off time in repeater protocols.
+Our methods are also directly applicable to recent experimental implementations.
+One example is the four party network implemented in \cite{wengerowsky2018entanglement}, where different errors in the state generation or in the experimental equipment can directly be translated to failures of nodes or edges in our framework.
+Our methodology can also be applied to give additional constraints for developing new repeater architectures as in \cite{gu2024hybrid}, where a potentially multiplexed repeater chain is considered.

 While our methods were developed in the quantum network paradigm, it seems promising to adapt them to other examples of quantum technologies.
 A concrete example are segmented ion traps \cite{Hensinger_2006,Lekitsch_2017}.
-Here, ions are shuffled on a chip from one interaction zone to the other to build quantum circuits with high fidelity.
-Failures of interaction or shuffling procedures can directly be modeled with our approach and consequently the design of these ion traps can be optimized.
+Here, ions are shuttled on a chip from one interaction zone to the other to build quantum circuits with high fidelity.
+Failures of interaction or shuttling procedures can directly be modeled with our approach and consequently the design of these ion traps can be optimized.
 On a more fundamental level, our results can be used to optimize entanglement distribution in networks \cite{bugalho2023distributing,Hansenne_2022} as well as multipartite cryptographic protocols \cite{Murta2020}.
-This will help to understand multiparticle quantum correlations as a fundamental phenomenon in nature.
+Finally, it would be interesting to exploit the further results and methods from reliability theory \cite{mt2013flow, gertsbakh2000reliability,yeh2010particle, yeh2007interactive} to today's quantum technologies.